-This technological development has implications for inevitably intellectual property and patenting.
+This technological development inevitably has implications for intellectual property and patenting.
 The issue of patenting living things through biotechnology first came to the fore in the United States in the 1980s through the Chakrabarty case.
-The biologist Ananda Chakrabarty, who worked for General Electric, applied to patent a genetically modified microorganism capable of dearadina hydrocarbons.
+The biologist Ananda Chakrabarty, who worked for General Electric, applied to patent a genetically modified microorganism capable of degrading hydrocarbons.
 His application was initially rejected as the United States not allow patents on living did organisms.
-General Electric appealed the decision and the Supreme Court ultimately ruled in favour of the biologist, stating that patentable subject matter includes "anvthing under the sun that is made by man".
+General Electric appealed the decision and the Supreme Court ultimately ruled in favour of the patentable biologist, stating that subject matter includes "anvthing under the sun that is made by man".
 It was through this case that the patentability of living things was approved.
 Claudio Chiarolla expressed concern over the actual effectiveness of the ABS system.
 Nowadays, the genomic revolution means that access to genetic resources is no longer required as modifications can be made simply by using data provided by a computer.
 Claudio Chiarolla concluded by saying . " There is no point in setting up an ABS system as there is no longer any need to touch the source material ".
+BIOTECHNOLOGIE Biotechnology is "any technological application that uses biological systems, living organisms or derivatives thereof, to make or modify products or processes for specific use" (UN Convention on Biological Diversity, Art.
+2).
+Governments' Consideration of Indigenous Peoples' Interests garana.